-Leconfield School has robust intimate/personal care policies which ensure that the health, safety, independence, and welfare of children is promoted, and their dignity and privacy are respected.
+Leconfield has robust intimate/personal care policies which ensure that the health, safety, independence, and welfare of children is promoted, and their dignity and privacy are respected.
 Arrangements for intimate and personal care are open and transparent and accompanied by robust recording systems.
-Further information can be found in our policies held on the staff shared area
+Further information can be found in our intimate care policies.